FilipLorin/DnD5eVault/Rules/Modules/Class Features/Eldritch Invocations.md

 Source: Xanathar's Guide to Everything
 **_Prerequisite: 7th level_**

 As an action, you gain the ability to see through solid objects to a range of 30 feet.
-Within that range, you have darkvision if you don't already have it.
-This special sight lasts for 1 minute or until your concentration ends (as if you were concentrating on a spell).
+Within that range, you have [[Darkvision]] if you don't already have it.
+This special sight lasts for 1 minute or until your [[concentration]] ends (as if you were concentrating on a spell).
 During that time, you perceive objects as ghostly, transparent images.

-Once you use this invocation, you can't use it again until you finish a short or long rest.
+Once you use this invocation, you can't use it again until you finish a short or [[long rest]].

 ## Gift of the Depths
 Source: Xanathar's Guide to Everything